skrey/yellow-extensions/source/help/en/how-to-adjust-system.md

     Theme: stockholm
     Language: en
     Layout: default
+    Parser: markdown
+    Status: public

-You can define the system settings here, for example the name of the website.
-Individual [page settings](#page-settings) can be defined at the top of each page.
-For a new installation you should set `Sitename`, `Author` and `Email`.
+You can use a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) or text editor to change the system settings.
+The system settings contain the most important settings of your website as well as the settings of all extensions.
+After a new installation you should check `Sitename`, `Author` and `Email`.

 ## User settings

-All user accounts are stored in file `system/extensions/yellow-user.ini`.
+The user settings are stored in file `system/extensions/yellow-user.ini`.
 Here's an example:

     Email: anna@svensson.com
     Name: Anna Svensson